miket7f/miket7f.github.io/pages/E Microcontroller.md

 ##### STM32 Cube IDE MX
 To set up and program the STM32, we don't use the Arduino IDE but instead use their provided software - the STM32 Cube IDE.
 Within this tool, we can write our code, upload code to our microcontroller by connecting it through an ST-Link, and debug our code live.

-There is a Cube IDE MX tool inside the environment, allowing us to set up the pins and the used clock during the development process.
-It graphically shows us which pin function we can assign to which pin and makes us aware of any conflicts.
+There is a Cube IDE MX tool inside the environment.
+This tool graphically represents our microcontroller and all its pins.
+Inside this tool, we can select the programming interface we wish to use.
+Further, we can demonstrate that we want to use a high-speed external crystal - our oscillator.
+The MX tool will then show us the pins to which those interfaces are related.
+In the clock configuration tab, we can input our clock speed and adjust the processing speed.
+Then, we can also designate the bus protocols we want to use.
+Let's say we want to use the first I2C bus, the first SPI bus, and the third UART bus.
+Further, we can allocate the remaining pins to be outputs or inputs according to our needs.
+We can even assign names to the pins.
+The tool also indicates potential conflicts that may still be present in our assignment.
+When we are done with all the assignments that we will need, we can transfer the pin assignment to our schematic.

+If you plan to implement a STM32 microcontroller into your own projects, I highly recommend you to also check out Phil's Labs videos on their implementation, as he is an expert on the topic.

-So, as you have seen, the STM32 line of microcontrollers is very different from the ones we discussed before.
-They are implemented uniquely, programmed in a different environment, and allow debugging.
-There are variants for almost any application, and they are very robust.
+So, as you have seen, the STM32 line o mplement a microcontroller module.

-#### Summary
-Now, you are familiar with all three implementation types.
-If you strive for the fastest processing speed, countless GPIO pins, bus functionalities, easy implementation, and an onboard SD card, a good starting point for your design would be the Teensy 4.1.

-For a more advanced PCB design, you can implement a microcontroller module.
 The ESP32-WROOM seamlessly incorporates connectivity, such as Bluetooth and WIFI, and excels in low-power situations.
 It is not as fast as the Teensy 4.1, but fast enough for most flight computer designs.
 Further, it is more demanding to implement than a breakout board, as you additionally need to implement a USB-to-UART bridge.
 Still, it is relatively easy to do.

 The last option is to implement bare-bone microcontrollers.
 This option is for the advanced of you who want to familiarize themselves with microcontrollers used in the industry.
 The STM32 line offers an option for almost any application and provides fast processing speeds, countless GPIO pins, and many bus protocols.
 They are programmed in their environment, upload code through ST-Link programmers, and allow real-time debugging.
 To make them work, we have to design the oscillator circuit ourselves and have to incorporate the programming interface.